iSOLveIT/protege_owl/_sources/index.rst.txt

 range of a simple datatype such as a string or integer.
 Object purists will argue that everything should be an object.
-However, to borrow a quote from The Amazing Spiderman: “with great power comes great overhead”.
+However, to borrow a quote from The Amazing Spiderman: “with great power comes great overhead".
 I.e., the extra capabilities that one has with a class and an instance also means that instances take up more space and can be slower to process than simple datatypes.
 For that reason, OWL comes with a large library of pre-existing datatypes that are mostly imported from